Did you know there are houseplants out there that would love to be in your bathroom? Not to spy, but…

 Spider plant (Chlorophytum comosum)

 One of the most popular houseplants, spider plants are very adaptable and very prolific.
-They can adapt to almost any condition.
-They are tough, low maintenance, and easy to propagate, making them one of the easiest house plants to grow.
+Able to adapt to almost any condition, they are tough, low maintenance, and easy to propagate, making them one of the easiest house plants to grow.
 They look really good as a bathroom plant.

 They like evenly moist soil, and bright to medium light.
 Their favorite room temperature is between 60°F-75°F.